Clinton-Davis/focus_fitness/README.md

 Once the workout is selected, you will be redirected to the workout.
 Its a center-block design which displays the title and the context of the work out.
-Below this is a video play which will fit the size of the user's display.
+Below this is a video, which will fit the size of the user's display.

 <details>
 <summary>Workouts WireFrame(Click for image)</summary>